Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 1. Check the list for the appropriate ETL process and note its status.

-2. Click the *Status Filter* drop-down list and select the status of the respective ETL process in the list.
+2. Click the *Status filter* drop-down list and select the status of the respective ETL process in the list.
 The following statuses are available in the list:
   - **Todo**: All pending ETL processes are displayed.
   - **Error**: All faulty ETL processes are displayed.
   - **Done**: All completed ETL processes are displayed.